dovydasgulbinas/dovydasgulbinas.github.io/_posts/2018-07-21-allow-your-developers-to-deploy-to-production.md

 Bugs will are inevitable.
 Furthermore different data yields different bugs.
 This is more than true with _Enterprise Resourse Planning (ERP)_ systems.
-From my own experience and shared experiences of many other ERP developers most of them seem to arrive to the same conclusions, clients manage to find bugs the first & data creates bugs no matter how thorough you are at hunting them.
+From my own experience and shared experiences of many other ERP developers most of them seem to arrive to the same two conclusions: 1. clients manage to find complex bugs first, 2. data creates bugs no matter how thorough you are at hunting them.
 This is normal, because systems with such complexity can't be (and shouldn't be) understood by a single developer.
 So if developer deploys the code and some bugs emerge it will most likely be a bug that no one even thought about.
 Just get on with it, since you already trust a